Awesome: How To Manage Kitchen Inventory In Your Restaurant

 Designing A Restaurant Kitchen Storage System

-Labelling And Categorizing Items
+Labelling And Categorising Items

 Implementing A First-in, First-out (FIFO) System